bjss-data-academy/data-engineering-fundamentals/star-schema.md

 A Data Warehouse may have many facts, each arranged in their own star schema.

+### Grain - granularity of facts

+Fact tables are designed to have fine granularity of the things they are measuring.
+This is known as the [_grain_](https://www.kimballgroup.com/data-warehouse-business-intelligence-resources/kimball-techniques/dimensional-modeling-techniques/grain/) of the table.

+Fine grained fact tables allow us to drill down into the data.
+The lowest granularity of query will be the individual row in our fact table.

+Take product sales as an example.
+A sales fact table would probably record every individual sale.
+We can then query over the range "every sale ever" to one specific sale, and potentially everything in between.

+### Example schema: chart_song_fact

+In our example above, we have one fact `chart_position`, in a fact table `chart_song_fact`.

+The project was to analyses the UK Top 100 Charts over time to discover the popularity of various pieces of music.
+The core fact was the position in the charts 1 to 100 each week, for every song released since the chart data was recorded.

 ## What is a Dimension?

-Surrounding each fact
+Surrounding each fact is a dimension, acting as meta-data - some kind of context relevant to the fact.

 -- Describe / Define
 --Examples of Dimensions
 -- Date and date ranges (buckets) in particular

-- Slowly changing dimensions
+## Slowly changing dimensions

 -- Describe
 -- Kimball Types
 -- Example Type 0
 -- Example Type 1
 -- ???
 Type 2

 # Further Reading